 - Subp.
 7. Disposition of applications.
-If an applicant has satisfied the requirements of subpart 6, the commissioner shall appoint or reappoint the applicant to the roster.
+If the commissioner has determined that the applicant has satisfied the requirements of subpart 6, the commissioner shall appoint or reappoint the applicant to the roster.
 If the applicant has failed to satisfy the requirements of subpart 6, the commissioner shall reject the application in writing, including the reasons for the rejection.
 In the event that there are more qualified applicants than vacancies on the roster, the commissioner shall appoint applicants in rank order of their qualifications or by lottery where qualifications are relatively equal. - Subp.
 8. Term of appointment.
-Initial appointments to the roster shall be for a term of five years.
-Renewal appointments to the roster shall be for a term of three years.
-The commissioner shall establish a common July 30 expiration date for all appointments for purposes of administrative convenience.
+Appointments to the roster shall be for a term of three years.